We live in an age of information disorder.

 This category is used to describe content that is genuine but has been reframed in dangerous ways.
 One of the most powerful examples of this technique was posted shortly after an Islamist-related terror attack on Westminster Bridge in London in 2017.
 A car mounted the curb and drove the length of the bridge, injuring at least 50 people and killing five, before crashing into the gates of the Houses of Parliament.

-An account associated with a Russian disinformation campaign implies that the Muslim woman depicted was indifferent to the victim of an attack, depicted to her right.
+An account associated with a Russian disinformation campaign implies that the Muslim woman depicted was indifferent to the victim of an attack.
 In reality, she was not looking at the victim out of respect.
 The account has been deleted but was reported in The Guardian.
-Archived on September 6, 2019.
-The Telegraph archived on December 10, 2019.

 Another example that caused significant outrage was this image of a child inside a cage that circulated in the summer of 2018.